LangilleLab/DalMUG/_posts/2019-11-4-normalization-DA.md

 * The authors did a great job of summarizing many analyses and describing the limitations of their simulations (esp. when discussing the issue of which distributions are appropriate for microbiome sequencing data).
 * They clarify that rarefying data results in higher false negative rates, but not higher false positive rates as was previously described by McMurdie and Holmes.
 * The authors actually base their argument regarding rarefying data on the same simulations as McMurdie and Holmes after adjusting how the validation was performed.
 Apparently low-depth samples were excluded from the rarefying validation in the 2014 paper and were evaluated against all samples, which capped the possible accuracy at 85%.
 * DA tools dramatically differ in terms of the numbers and intersect of which OTUs were identified as significant.
 This is disturbing, but agrees with similar validations we have run as well.
-It’s a shame that this issue still doesn’t seem to be widely understood and there still remains no clear consensus in the field for analyzing microbiome data.
+It’s a shame that this issue still doesn’t seem to be widely understood and there still isn't a clear consensus in the field for analyzing microbiome data.
 * ANCOM performs especially well based on their evaluations (especially in terms of the low false-positive rate).

 ### Points of Confusion